Posts tagged as:

 Despite being a film from 1971 and looking very much so, Dirty Harry still works and works brilliantly.
 It’s just a troubling with its ambiguous politics, and just as thrilling with its cop chasing a killer suspense.
 I loved it.

-(Note: For some of Clint Eastwood’s views on Dirty Harry, have a look at the 1974 Playboy interview, East Talks Dirty Harry.
+(Note: For some of Clint Eastwood’s views on Dirty Harry, have a look at the 1974 Playboy interview, Eastwood Talks Dirty Harry.
 Amongst other things, when the badge scene from the movie comes up and the reference to a similar scene in High Noon, Eastwood disagees with the comparison saying High Plains Drifter is much more along the lines of the Gary Cooper film.)

 Movies seen (and not)